A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 Depending on the specifics of what happened, multiple parties may be liable for daycare abuse.
 You may be able to take legal action against the individual employee or employees who perpetrated the abuse, the administrator of the daycare facility who failed to appropriately screen or train their employees, and the owner of the daycare facility.
 Our team at Tommy James Law will advise who is liable.

-Through a lawsuit, our Jefferson County daycare abuse lawyer will work to recover compensation for all applicable damages, such as:
+Through a lawsuit, our Birmingham daycare abuse lawyer will work to recover compensation for all applicable damages, such as:

 - Medical expenses